updated

 Fence and gate building

-A certain points in the year there could be times when we are focusing on one specific project...like working on the road or collecting firewood for winter - both are never ending tasks.
+A certain points in the year there could be times when we are focusing on one specific project...for example like a house renovation project, working on the road or collecting firewood for winter.

 • Languages